dbltnk/rules-exploration/README.md

 * [maximize / minimize] number of cells for species [X] by only making [n] changes in [m] steps (how to prevent bruteforce solutions)?
 * create [a specific / any] [stable / oscillating / moving] structures (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns)
 * identify the [birth / survival] rules for species [X]
+* and then just a chill experimentation mode where you set rules and see what you can get to emerge